liminghao0914/PartFlow/README.md

 All dependencies are imported by static files.
 To set up the PartFlow system, we can just install all python modules by

     pip install -r requirements.txt

+## Usage
+After installation, we can easily run the system by

+    python run.py

+## Examples
+Watch the two video below to gain the basic capacity and functionality of PartFlow:

+## Screenshots

+## License
+Include the license for your project, so others know how they can use it.

+## Acknowledgements
+Thank the user for visiting your project and encourage them to contribute.